Olive Bread (Video)

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Olive Bread is a great recipe for low-carb or Keto diets, and for phase 2 or 3 of the original South Beach Diet.
+This delicious and easy-to-make Olive Bread is a great recipe for low-carb or Keto diets, and for phase 2 or 3 of the original South Beach Diet.